 Moreover, it works simultaneously for all below Ad positions.
-In this example, your Quality Score 9 is in first position and pays less than second and third position.
+In this example, your Quality Score 9 is in the first position and pays less than the second and third positions.
 No matter in which position you are, you pay less than the positions below you.

 If you have a Quality Score 10 keyword, you control the auction.

-With a Quality Score 10 keyword, you are not only paying less amount for that positon, but you are forcing EVERYONE below you to pay the MOST.
+With a Quality Score 10 keyword, you are not only paying less amount for that position, but you are forcing EVERYONE below you to pay the MOST.